 #4- New possibilities, new possibilities everywhere!

 Proofreading texts online can open your eyes to what else is out there.

-Trust me, there are more ways that one to make a buck on the internet, and in many cases, you can earn more than you ever could on a normal job, while working significantly fewer hours.
+Trust me, there are more ways than one to make a buck on the internet, and in many cases, you can earn more than you ever could on a normal job while working significantly fewer hours.